 Three formats allow to reach unexpected results, with increasing levels of commitment.

 A one-off exercise to set the foundations of your change process.

 From half-day to week-long sessions, this format sets the foundation of your change process.
 It maps the current state of play of the policy area from the perspectives of your policy units and key stakeholders.
 It also helps you to identify the most likely agents of change and their constraints, a key insight to inform your strategy.

 In terms of commitment, this is a one-off exercise that can rely entirely on external resources and therefore the least expensive option to introduce change.

-However, you must prepare proper follow-up activities to manage and fulfill the expectations and creative energy that this format generates.
+We also prepare you to follow-up the event, to manage and fulfill the expectations and the creative energy that this format generates.

-This format coordinates several activities, including policy lab sessions, into a change process that spans across several months.
+This format coordinates distinct activities into a process that spans across several months to achieve behavioral change and to improve delivery.
 It requires you to dedicate internal resources that are proportional to the magnitude of the process, from one to several full-time equivalents.